 Yeah, the rooster was mean and could jump high.
 His spurs are sharp and his beak drew blood too.
 A few weeks ago, Hark accidentally blinded the rooster’s right eye while fighting him off, but that only made the rooster even more fearful and aggressive.

 I think he knew what was coming, as Hark and I started across the field toward the free-ranging flock.
 Maybe the saddest part for me was when he ran behind his favorite hen; the one whose back he’d plucked completely bare.
 The cocky bully turned chicken in his final moments, and my heart sank.
 I almost called the whole thing off.
 Maybe I should have.

 Anyway, while my son and I both chased him down, I got the short straw as the one able to grab the rooster first.
 I scooped up the squawking chainsaw of beak, feathers and two-inch spurs, and swiftly broke his neck.

 I suppose it was as quick a death as possible, but man, I hated doing that.
-It’s not as easy as it looks in movies; but worse, I took a life that was fighting for life.
+I took a life that was fighting for life.
 He wanted to live, and I killed him.

 Do not take me for a saint.
 When I was very young, I had little trouble extinguishing the life of frogs, squirrels, or whatever else was on the wrong end of my shoe, slingshot, bow or gun.